 When we stress our bodies and constantly push them ‘to the brink’, our stress hormones (like adrenaline) are activated, sending a cascade of effects that can then inhibit production of the reproductive organs.
 This decrease in fertility is often found in marathon runners, body builder types, and those who constantly push their bodies to failure without break.

-In men, extreme workouts seem to cause the internal body temperature to rise too high, thus killing off sperm and leading to low sperm counts.
+In men, extreme workouts (especially prolonged cardio) seem to cause the internal body temperature to rise too high, thus killing off sperm and leading to low sperm counts.
 This can be especially harmful during workouts where the man sits; rowing, biking, etc.

 In women, it can also cause an unnatural loss of body fat.
 This super lean body type, which to modern folks may look “perfect,” disrupts the production of estrogen— up to 30% of the body’s estrogen is produced in fat cells.
-Women with little to no body fat often fail to ovulate.
+Women with less than 10-15% body fat often fail to ovulate.

 While there is no ‘magic’ exercise that will take care of an issue relating to infertility, it is an important piece in healing the whole body.
 Office work and our industrialized society has had an effect on our activity levels.